fw-dev/useful_dashboard_info/README.md

 ![New dashboards and panels injected into an installation](https://raw.githubusercontent.com/johncclayton/useful_dashboard_info/master/images/new-dashboards.png)

-## Upgrading
+## Upgrading Extra Metrics
 To upgrade the Extra Metrics module; just run the install command again but include an '--upgrade' flag.
 It is recommended to run the "config" portion of the setup again to make sure that any configuration & dashboard panel changes have been applied as well and then restart services.

     $ pip install --upgrade filewave-extra-metrics
     $ sudo $CONFIG_PATH
     $ /usr/local/filewave/python/bin/supervisorctl update
     # /usr/local/filewave/python/bin/supervisorctl restart extra_metrics

+### Upgrading to a Release Candidate
+To install a release candidate, run the install command again but include the '--pre' flag.

+    $ pip install --upgrade --pre filewave-extra-metrics
+    $ sudo $CONFIG_PATH
+    $ /usr/local/filewave/python/bin/supervisorctl update
+    # /usr/local/filewave/python/bin/supervisorctl restart extra_metrics

+# Misc.

 ## Hint: don't skip this - SSL Certs
 Make sure you have an SSL certificate, it must be valid, trusted by everyone (not just the server) and absolutely under no circumstances should it be self signed.

-Just do this - you'll save yourself untold pain.
+Do this - you'll save yourself untold pain.
 Trust me I'm still healing.

-Reference
-=
-Adjust supervisorctl to include --storage.tsdb.allow-overlapping-blocks?

 # How can I be notified of updates?
 Subscribe to this RSS feed: https://pypi.org/rss/project/filewave-extra-metrics/releases.xml

+### Reference
+Adjust supervisorctl to include --storage.tsdb.allow-overlapping-blocks?

 # Developers
-To upload to PyPi, ensure you have the credentials in a pypi.config file (not checked into source control), then the ./rebuild_for_pypi.sh and ./upload_to_pypi.sh scripts are your friends.
+To upload to PyPi, ensure you have the credentials in a pypi.config file (not checked into source control).
+To rebuild the package use ./rebuild_for_pypi.sh, to upload the package to PyPi use ./upload_to_pypi.sh.

 An example pypi.config file contains: